Regeneron COVID-19 Antibody Cocktail Description

 August 19, 2020 - Regeneron Pharmaceuticals, Inc. and Roche announced today that they are joining forces to develop, manufacture and distribute REGN-COV2, Regeneron's investigational anti-viral antibody cocktail, to people around the globe.
 This collaboration is expected to increase the supply of REGN-COV2 to at least three and a half times the current capacity, with the potential for even further expansion.

 August 3, 2020 - Non-peer-reviewed study: REGN-COV2 antibody cocktail prevents and treats SARS-CoV-2 infection in rhesus macaques and hamsters.

-June 11, 2020 - Regeneron announced the initiation of the first clinical trial of REGN-COV2, its investigational dual antibody cocktail for the prevention and treatment of COVID-19.
+June 11, 2020 - Regeneron announced the initiation of the first clinical trial of REGN-COV2, it's investigational dual antibody cocktail to prevent and treat COVID-19.
 The REGN-COV2 clinical program will consist of 4 separate study populations: hospitalized COVID-19 patients, non-hospitalized symptomatic COVID-19 patients, uninfected people in groups that are at high risk of exposure (such as healthcare workers or first responders), and uninfected people with close exposure to a COVID-19 patient (such as the patient's housemate).
 The placebo-controlled trials will be conducted at multiple sites.

 - Main randomization (part A): Eligible patients will be randomly allocated between the available treatment arms.